TheThingsNetwork/workshops/The Things Network/Pisa.md

 For doing so, you need to add the code before the `return decoded;`

 ```
-  decoded.trigger = decoded.celcius > 20;
+  decoded.trigger = decoded.max > 1000;
 ```

-You can replace the `> 20` with any value that you want to set as the minimal temperature to activate the trigger.
+You can replace the `> 1000` with any value that you want to set as the max-value to activate the trigger.

 ## OK.
 Done.
 What's Next?